-The Bank's employees participate in a defined contribution pension plan sponsored by a company associated through significant influence.
-During the year ended December 31, 2014 contributions amounting to \$911 (2013 - \$816) equating to the service cost for the year, were made to the plan by the Bank on behalf of its employees and are included in personnel expenses in the consolidated statement of comprehensive income.
+The Bank's employees participate in a defined contribution pension plan sponsored by a company under common control.
+During the year ended December 31, 2015 contributions amounting to \$885 (2014 - \$911) equating to the service cost for the year, were made to the plan by the Bank on behalf of its employees and are included in personnel expenses in the consolidated statement of comprehensive income.

-Included in these contributions made during the year ended December 31, 2014, were contributions amounting to \$246 (2013 - \$143), which were made to the plan by the Bank on behalf of its key management personnel.
+Included in these contributions made during the year ended December 31, 2015, were contributions amounting to \$141 (2014 - \$246), which were made by the Bank on behalf of its key management personnel.

-December 31, 2014 (Expressed in thousands of Bermuda dollars, except as noted)
+December 31, 2015 (Expressed in thousands of Bermuda dollars, except as noted)